AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - Updated :ref:`groundMapping` to correct behavior if ``maximumRange == -1``
 - Updated scripts to work with ``matplotlib`` version 3.10.x without errors or warnings
 - Add support for Python 3.12
+- Resolved inconstencies in sensor noise handling for the :ref:`imuSensor`, :ref:`coarseSunsensor`, :ref:`magnetometer`, :ref:`starTracker`, and :ref:`simpleVoltEstimator` modules.
+- Added setter and getter methods for the propagation matrices in the :ref:`simpleVoltEstimator` and :ref:`starTracker` modules as their ``Amatrix`` attributes were private.
+- Name change warning added to module documentation for the ``imuSensor`` ``walkBounds`` attribute to ``errorBounds`` and a note on specifying sensor properties in  :ref:`scenarioGaussMarkovRandomWalk`.

 Version 2.5.0 (Sept.
 30, 2024)